hongweilibran/BraSyn_tutorial/README.md

 ```

-## How to generate tumor segmentation masks from four MRI modalities (three real + 1 synthetic one)
+## How to generate tumor segmentation masks from four MRI modalities (three real + one synthetic images)?
 Once the missing modality is generated, we can do image segmentation with the four modalities using well-established algorithms (pre-trained models).
 One option is using previous BraTS best segmentation algorithms (with GPUs) available here: https://github.com/BrainLesion/BraTS.
 To do this, you would need to install it via: